syedyousafraza/mavenSelenium/readme.txt

 mvn surefire-report:report

 This will create a report in the target/site directory of your project.
+But as we add target directy in .gitignore so you might not able to see it in github